gkakogeorgiou/attmask/README.md

 This repository is built using the [iBOT](https://github.com/bytedance/ibot), [DINO](https://github.com/facebookresearch/dino), [BEiT](https://github.com/microsoft/unilm/tree/master/beit) and [ImageNet-9](https://github.com/MadryLab/backgrounds_challenge) repositories.

+NTUA thanks NVIDIA for the support with the donation of GPU hardware.

 ## License
 This repository is released under the Apache 2.0 license as found in the [LICENSE](LICENSE) file.